Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 Although the tulip tree is not native to California, many tulip trees have been imported to the state as a lining of streets.

-Observe tulip trees for “scale” an insect that can invade the tree.
+Observe tulip trees for “scale,” an insect that can invade the tree.
 Not only does scale deform the tree, but it can also cause an unsightly dripping sap that can damage the paint of cars parked underneath the tree.

 In addition to ornamentation, there are many other uses for the tulip tree.
-This large hardwood tree is often used for things such as furniture, cabinets and musical instruments.
+This large hardwood tree is often used for things such as furniture, cabinets, and musical instruments.
 Due to their size, these trees were often used as canoes.